GMG-Special-Projects-Desk/iotea/README.md

 ### Additional things

-Since Kashmir lives in San Francisco and I live in New York I had to set up a reverse ssh-tunnel to be able to debug the Pi remotely.
-I'm not going to go into the details of that setup for the sake of simplicity but in case you have a similar requirement I followed the steps in [this tutorial](https://jerrygamblin.com/2016/04/23/persistent-reverse-ssh-tunnels-on-a-raspberrypi/) which worked for me.
+Since Kashmir lives in San Francisco and I live in New York, I had to set up a reverse ssh-tunnel to be able to debug the Pi remotely.
+I'm not going to go into the details of that set-up for the sake of simplicity but in case you have a similar requirement I followed the steps in [this tutorial](https://jerrygamblin.com/2016/04/23/persistent-reverse-ssh-tunnels-on-a-raspberrypi/) which worked for me.
 You will need to know the basics of how ssh works and will probably also want to know how to set up a VPS like an AWS EC2 instance or a Digital Ocean droplet for example.